wedelljd/wedelljd.github.io/_posts/2017-01-01-Predicting Data Scientist Salaries Using Web Scraping.md

 I also want to see how accurate taking the assumption that every job is listed over 90K, or that every job is listed under 90K is:

-- All jobs are over90K: 53.9% accuracy
+- All jobs are over 90K: 53.9% accuracy
-- All jobs are under90K: 46.1% accuracy
+- All jobs are under 90K: 46.1% accuracy

 ```python